Pork Belly with crackling can be tricky to achieve, follow this easy to follow recipe and get it right every time.

-- Meanwhile, put the coriander seeds and chilli flakes in a small pan and toast over a medium heat until the seeds are aromatic, being careful not to burn the chili.
+- Meanwhile, put the coriander seeds and chili flakes in a small pan and toast over medium heat until the seeds are aromatic, being careful not to burn the chili.

 - Grind the toasted spices with the salt using a pestle and mortar or with a blender, then cover the meat with half the spiced salt.